Corporate Governance

 Application

 The review should identify development or mentoring needs of individual directors or the wider senior management team.
-It is healthy for membership of the board to be periodically refreshed.
-Succession planning is a vital task for boards.
-No member of the board should become indispensable.
+It is healthy for membership of the Board to be periodically refreshed.
+Succession planning is a vital task for Boards.

 Compliance

-The Company now measures its performance, and therefore inherently the performance of the Board as a unit, against Key Performance Indicators.
-The primary KPIs are exploration and development pipelines and commerciality of oil and gas prospects.
-Detail will be disclosed in the Annual Report Accounts for 2019, to be published by the end of March 2019.
+The Company measures its performance, and therefore inherently the performance of the Board as a unit, against Key Performance Indicators.
+Detail are disclosed in the Annual Report and Accounts.

 Principle Eight